randompersononinternet69/g2fm-continued/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**

 - BIOS:
 - CPU:
 - Disk used to boot GRUBFM:
+- Version (please use latest version):